m3m3rmaid/IMCAS2023-sponsorlists/README.md

-I# IMCAS 2023 Sponsor List Analysis
+# IMCAS 2023 Sponsor List Analysis

 ## Project Overview
 This project involves the scraping, analysis, and visualization of the company sponsorship data for the IMCAS 2023 conference, which focuses on the aesthetic and medical device industry.
 The goal of the project is to answer key questions related to the geographical distribution of sponsors, industry segmentation, sponsorship growth over time, and emerging trends within the aesthetic industry.